Bodies of 17 prisoners found in Syrian city

 A YouTube video, which could not be independently verified, showed six bodies of mostly young men in a street described as being in the Bab Qabli district of Hama.
 Their hands were tied and their legs were chained.
 They appeared to have died from gunshot wounds to the head or neck.

-Other bodies were found in the Basateen, Hamidiya, Arbaeen and Masbah neighborhoods, activists said.
+Other bodies were found in the Basateen, Hamidiya, Arbaeen and Masbah neighbourhoods, activists said.

 Hundreds of people have been detained, mostly from the anti-Assad strongholds of Bab Qabli and Hamidiya, on opposite sides of the Orontes river, since security forces launched an offensive against Hama, a city of 600,000, on Wednesday.